VSreddy174/FPGA-CNN-Inference-Accelerator/docs/1_Theory_and_Quantization.md

 # 1. Mathematical Theory & Post-Training Quantization (PTQ)

-This document details the mathematical framework of the sequential Convolutional Neural Network (CNN) hardware accelerator built for MNIST digit classification, its training pipeline in Google Colab, and the fixed-scale Post-Training Quantization (PTQ) strategy used to map floating-point operations onto hardware fabric safely.
+This document details the mathematical framework of the sequential Convolutional Neural Network (CNN) hardware accelerator built for MNIST digit classification, its training pipeline in Google Colab, and the fixed-scale Post-Training Quantization (PTQ) calibration strategy used to map floating-point operations onto hardware fabric safely.

 ---

 ## 1. Network Architecture Specifications

-To achieve efficient execution within the constraints of the Xilinx Zynq-7000 SoC and target full parallel execution, a highly compressed 2-layer sequential CNN architecture was selected.
+To achieve efficient execution within the constraints of the Xilinx Zynq-7000 SoC and target full parallel execution, a highly compressed sequential CNN architecture was selected.
 The network uses a total of 5,258 trainable parameters, which fits completely within the on-chip Block RAM (BRAM) and DSP blocks without requiring external memory sweeps for weights during live streaming inference.

 The hardware network architecture is structured sequentially as follows: